-4.1.11 Editing values
+4.1.12 Editing values

-• To edit values, log in with the appropriate user rights.
+To edit values, log in with the appropriate user rights.

-4.1.11.1 Editing numerical values
+4.1.12.1 Editing numerical values

-- 1. Select Main menu/Settings and then a setting.
-The last digit of the value is active. - When the symbol in front of the value is \uparrow , increase the active value. - When the symbol is \downarrow , decrease the active value. - When the symbol in front of the value is \$\$, either increase or decrease the active value.
+- 1. Select Main menu/Settings and then a setting. - The last digit of the value is active. - When the symbol in front of the value is \underline{\gamma}, the active value can only be increased. - When the symbol is $\downarrow$ , the active value can only be decreased. - When the symbol in front of the value is \(\frac{1}{2}\), the active value can either be increased or decreased.